Nationwide Survey Data

 Americans are cutting back the amount of meat they eat, primarily because of health concerns.

-- 31 percent of respondents say they are actively cutting back, 30 percent say they have cut back in the past or are considering cutting back, and 30 percent report that they’re not considering cutting back.
-4 percent say they don’t eat meat.
+- 35 percent of respondents say they are actively cutting back, 32 percent say they have cut back in the past or are considering cutting back, and 26 percent report that they’re not considering cutting back.

-- 62 percent of respondents who are cutting back on meat report that health is the primary reason in their decisions to reduce meat; followed by saving money (12 percent), enjoying meatless dishes (9 percent), animal welfare (8 percent) and environmental concerns (6 percent).
+- 63 percent of respondents who are cutting back on meat report that health is the primary reason in their decisions to reduce meat; followed by saving money (12 percent), animal welfare (9 percent), enjoying meatless dishes (8 percent), and environmental concerns (7 percent).

 Meatless Monday is one of the most well-known meat reduction campaigns, primarily driven by social media and word-of-mouth.

-- 21 percent of all respondents say they participated in Meatless Monday at one point in time.
+- 20 percent of all respondents say they participated in Meatless Monday.

 Meatless Monday is influencing people to reduce meat and try more meatless options.

-- Of those influenced by Meatless Monday, 30 percent say they eat more fruits and vegetables.
+- Of those influenced by Meatless Monday, 40 percent eat more fruits and vegetables.
 Additionally:

-- 23 percent tried to incorporate more meatless meals throughout the week.
+- 26 percent have tried to incorporate more meatless meals throughout the week

-- 21 percent experimented with new meatless recipes when they cook at home.
+- 25 percent have experimented with new meatless recipes when cooking at home

-- 18 percent tried more meatless dishes when eating out.
+- 20 percent have tried more meatless dishes when eating out

 For more tips and resources to join the Meatless Monday movement, visit the Meatless Monday Resources page.